Dardanelle pontoon bridge: 1900s

 The bridge was damaged by ice floating in the river in February 1905.
 The steamer Alva, which, when connected with a barge used for that purpose, would not be placed into ferry service with the ice flowing downstream.

 The bridge company was sued in federal court in 1908 under admiralty law by B. B. Stave Company for the loss of a raft of staves, a loss that the stave company valued at $22,000 in their suit.
 They alleged that the raft went to pieces on striking the pontoon, being unable to get through.

 Two mules owned by Captain Edgar Shinn of the Dardanelle Transfer Company backed off the bridge on February 20, 1908, and were lost.

-A man who had lost his team of horses and wagon in the Arkansas River in September 1908, Moses Croom, sued the Dardanell Pontoon Bridge and Turnpike Company in Yell County Circuit Court, claiming the company was negligent in not keeping a substantial railing on the side of the bridge to prevent the wagon from going overboard.
+A man who had lost his team of horses and wagon in the Arkansas River in September 1908, Moses Croom, sued the Dardanelle Pontoon Bridge and Turnpike Company in Yell County Circuit Court, claiming the company was negligent in not keeping a substantial railing on the side of the bridge to prevent the wagon from going overboard.
 The team had become frightened mid-stream and backed the wagon off the bridge into the river, carrying them with it.
 Croom was awarded $300 and the company appealed to the Supreme Court in January 1910.
 On May 30, 1910, the Supreme Court decided in favor of Croom.

 The main middle tower of the pontoon bridge went adrift on December 3, 1908, from a large accumulation of floating debris and the force of the flow of water.

 A. Bernard, manager of the Dardanelle and Russellville Bridge Company, told Arkansas legislators considering raising tolls on all toll bridges that the pontoon bridge had been a costly expense in recent months.
 State Senator Martin of Yell county explained that slightly higher tolls were needed so that the bridge company didn't operate at a loss.
 Since the Rock Island Railroad had been built through southern Yell County, patronage of the bridge had dropped and the company had seriously considered discontinuing operation of the bridge.